Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

 parse all products id
 store it also in cloud storage

-create scheduled piepeline via dataflow and / or dataproc
+create scheduled piepeline via dataflow and / or dataproc / data fusion

-create simple streamlit dashboard create docs / process flow with (sphinx / mkdocs / jinja)